-There will be five homework assignments in this class, to be distributed on myWPI on Sundays and to be due at the following times:
+There will be five written homework assignments in this class, to be distributed on myWPI and to be due at the following times:

-Saturday, 24 May 2014, 12:00 a.m.
-EDT Saturday, 31 May 2014, 12:00 a.m.
-EDT Saturday, 07 June 2014, 12:00 a.m.
-EDT Saturday, 21 June 2014, 12:00 a.m.
-EDT Saturday, 28 June 2014, 12:00 a.m.
+'''

+Monday, 23 May 2016, 11:59 p.m.
 EDT

+Monday, 06 June 2016, 11:59 p.m.
+EDT

+Monday, 13 June 2016, 11:59 p.m.
+EDT

+Monday, 20 June 2016, 11:59 p.m.
+EDT

+Monday, 27 June 2016, 11:59 p.m.
+EDT

+'''

 Only the best four of these five grades will be used to compute your final course average.
-Your work must be submitted using myWPI, and it must be submitted before the deadline.
+Your work must be uploaded to myWPI as a .pdf document, and it must be submitted before the deadline.
 Late work will not be accepted, and make-up assignments will not be given.

 It is my expectation that your homework assignments will be completed with great care and presented professionally.
-You are encouraged to typeset your solutions using IAT_EX , or to hand-write them very neatly and scan them at a sufficiently high resolution as to be legible.
+You are encouraged to typeset your solutions using LATEX, or to hand-write them very neatly.
+If you are submitting the solutions online via myWPI, then I expect that you will submit them as a single PDF document, at a sufficiently high resolution as to be legible (there are various smartphone apps that can help with this, if you do not have access to a scanner).
 If the work is not presentable or if it is illegible, you will not receive credit for it.